aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-permissions/index.md

 export class InventorySyncPlugin {}
 ```

-On starting the Vendure server, this custom permission will now be visible in the Role detail view of the Admin UI, and can be assigned to Roles.
+On starting the Deenruv server, this custom permission will now be visible in the Role detail view of the Admin UI, and can be assigned to Roles.

 ## Custom CRUD permissions

 Quite often your plugin will define a new entity on which you must perform create, read, update and delete (CRUD) operations.
 In this case, you can use the [CrudPermissionDefinition](/reference/typescript-api/auth/permission-definition/#crudpermissiondefinition) which simplifies the creation of the set of 4 CRUD permissions.

 For example, let's imagine we are creating a plugin which adds a new entity called `ProductReview`.
 We can define the CRUD permissions like so: